-5. Securities Lending.
-The Fund may lend its securities so long as such loans do not represent more than 331/31% of the Fund's total assets.
+- 3. Securities Lending.
+The Fund may lend its securities so long as such loans do not represent more than 331⁄2% of the Fund's total assets.
 The borrower will provide collateral to the lending portfolio so that the value of the loaned security will be fully collateralized.
 The collateral may consist of cash, cash equivalents, or securities issued or guaranteed by the U.S. government or its agencies or instrumentalities.
 The borrower must also agree to increase the collateral if the value of the loaned securities increases.
-As with other extensions of credit, there are risks of delay in recovery or even loss of rights in the collateral should the borrower of the securities fail financially.

-6. Principal Investment Risks.
+As with other extensions of credit, there are risks of delay in recovery or even loss of rights in the collateral should the borrower of the securities fail financially. - 4.
+Principal Investment Risks.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Many factors affect performance, and fund shares will fluctuate in price, meaning you could lose money.
+Many factors affect performance, and Fund units will fluctuate in value, meaning you could lose money even if the Fund is at or close to its designated retirement year or in its postretirement stage.
 The Fund's investment strategy may not produce the intended results.